 In fiction, there's no greater compliment to a dog than being called a "good dog" or "good boy/girl".

-If the dog is sapient and has a good enough understanding of human language, being this way can signify that they're humble and simplistic (maybe even a bit dumb, in some cases).
+If the dog is sapient and has a good enough understanding of human language, being this way can signify that they're humble and simplistic (maybe even a bit dumb, though calling dogs dumb triggers them into Angry Guard Dogs).
 They're a Loyal Animal Companion who enjoys simple things and likes making their human happy.

 As a result of this trope, being called a "bad dog" will be deeply offensive and troubling to dogs.

 The scientific term for this is "pet-directed speech", which is considered a form of baby talk.
 Dogs actually react to the tone of the words rather than the actual words themselves.